 For information about where to find other free summer lunch sites in the U.S. for kids, please visit the USDA website.

-The Meals on the Move van is lucky enough to be joined by the Aurora Public Library’s bookmobile and the Fox Valley Park District’s Neighborhood Art Program to provide books and activities for children!
+The Meals on the Move van is lucky enough to be joined by the Fox Valley Park District’s Neighborhood Art Program and Aurora Public Library’s Bookmobile & Stories in the Park Program at Blackhawk Park this summer to provide books and activities for children!

 To speak with Northern Illinois Food Bank staff about the Meals on the Move program, please contact: